 You’re Wired for Survival (But You Can Rewire for Hope)

-Ever felt stuck in a job, a relationship, or a cycle you can’t escape?
-You’re not broken.
+Ever felt stuck in a job, a relationship, or a cycle you just can’t seem to escape?
+Let me let you off the hook.
 Your nervous system is doing exactly what it was wired to do under threat.

-Later, when these poor dogs were placed in a new environment where they could escape the shocks by simply jumping over a low wall, most dogs didn't even try.
+Later, these same dogs were untied and put into a new cage where they could escape the shocks.
+The dogs got shocked again.
+All they had to do was jump a wall to escape.
+But most dogs didn't even try.
 They just... accepted the pain.

 For decades, scientists called this "learned helplessness."
-The idea that trauma teaches us we're powerless.
+The idea that trauma teaches us that we're powerless.

 Helplessness isn't learned.
 It's the default biological response to trauma.

-Researchers literally had to drag them away from the shock source at first.
-But over time, the more the researchers dragged them away from the shocks (exposing them to the idea that they were, in fact, in control) these dogs learned to escape on their own.
+Researchers literally had to drag them away from the shocks with leashes.
+But over time, the more the researchers dragged them (exposing them to the idea that they were, in fact, in control) the dogs learned to escape on their own.
 No leash.

 They learned agency.
 They learned hope.